-Prof. Capecchi is known for his work on the development of gene targeting in mouse embryo-derived stem cells creating mutations in any desired gene and giving freedom to manipulate the DNA sequence.
-In 2007 he won the Nobel Prize in physiology of medicine for this research, which he shared with Oliver Smithies and Martin Evans.
-His current research interests include the molecular genetic analysis of early mouse development and production of mouse models of human genetic diseases.
+Prof. Capecchi is known for his work on the development of gene targeting in embryo-derived stem cells of mice, creating mutations in any desired gene and giving freedom to manipulate the DNA sequence.
+In 2007 he won the Nobel Prize in physiology of medicine for this research, which he shared with prof. Oliver Smithies PhD and prof, Martin Evans PhD/His current research interests include the molecular genetic analysis of early mouse development and production of mouse models of human genetic diseases.

 Prof. Cappecchis lecture will be about ‘Mouse Models of Human Disease from Cancer to Neuropsychiatric Disorders’.
 You can visit professor Capecchis lecture on the 5th of June from 09:15 till 10:15!